eclipse-che/che-operator/olm/README.md

 $ ./testUpdate.sh ${platform} ${channel} ${namespace} ${optional-source-install}
 ```

+See more information about test arguments in the chapter: [Test arguments](#test-script-arguments)

+### Test script arguments
+There are some often used test script arguments:
+ - `platform` - 'openshift' or 'kubernetes'
+ - `channel` - installation channel: 'nightly' or 'stable'
+ - `namespace` - kubernetes namespace to deploy che-operator
+ - `optional-source-install` - installation method: 'Marketplace'(deprecated olm feature) or 'catalog'.
+By default will be used 'Marketplace'.

 ### Debug test scripts
-To debug tests scrits you can use "Bash debug" VSCode extension.
+To debug tests scripts you can use "Bash debug" VSCode extension.
-For a lot of tests scripts you can find debug configurations in the `.vscode/launch.json`.
+For a lot of tests scripts you can find different debug configurations in the `.vscode/launch.json`.